gofer-engine/gofer-engine.github.io/setup-installation-usage.md

 ### Version Control with Git

-One of the beautifies of using Gofer Engine is that you can version control your channels, by simply checking your Node project into a git repository.
-Tihs allows you to easily branch and merge changes to your channels to ease with developement and testing of new interface and changes to existing interfaces.
+One of the beauties of using Gofer Engine is that you can version control your channels, by simply checking your Node project into a git repository.
+This allows you to easily branch and merge changes to your channels to ease with development and testing of new interfaces and changes to existing interfaces.

 With git comes other tools to help develop pipelines for CI/CD.
 Here are some tools to check out: